puppetlabs/clj-http-client/doc/metrics.md

 Both the Java client and the Clojure client have [Dropwizard Metrics](http://metrics.dropwizard.io/3.1.0/) support - they both accept as an option a `MetricRegistry` to which they will register http metrics for each request, as well as metrics for an metric-ids specified in the request options.
+This support is experimental - names of metrics and the exact API may change.

-For using metrics with either the Java client and the Clojure client you must already have created a Dropwizard `MetricRegistry`.
+For using metrics with either the Java client or the Clojure client you must already have created a Dropwizard `MetricRegistry`.

 - [Metrics prefix](#metrics-prefix)